 Considering whether the project can be reduced to modules or discrete parts that have self-contained sets of features can alleviate this concern.
 If a project can be deployed in stages so that there is a usable benefit early on while other parts are in development, there is a greater sense of progress and a quicker return on investment.
 For eXample, a project with a fairly self-contained customer module and a separate set of features for a manufacturing module could be broken into phases.
 The developer can create the customer module first and deploy it so that the end users can start working with it while the manufacturing module is being developed rather than waiting until both modules are finished before deployment.

 This approach allows users to become familiar with the new system and provide feedback as they work with the customer module.
 Once the manufacturing module is complete, the two modules can be integrated and deployed as a single comprehensive solution.
 This is a great strategy that allows users to get comfortable with the new system and do some active testing with real data.
 Often, this process will even reveal additional adjustments that need to be made to the scope of work.

-Whether a project lends itself to development in phases doesn’t necessarily need to be determined during the discovery process, but it can be a helpful part of the conversation.
+Whether a project lends itself to development in phases doesn’t necessarily need to be determined during the software development discovery process, but it can be a helpful part of the conversation.
 The idea is to look for potential ways to create early benefit while development continues.

 If you missed any of the installments in our series, access them here:

 Part 2: What Should You Consider When Selecting a Development Partner?
 What Questions Might You Ask a Potential Developer?

 Part 3: Quotes, Estimates and Change Orders, Oh My! — Understanding Pricing & Billing Models